-- "52. .......
-The Rajasthan Electricity Regulatory Commission has also considered the judgment of this Tribunal, as stated supra, in cases of Emami Paper Mills Ltd; Vedanta Aluminum Ltd; Industries Ltd. and India Glycols Ltd; and held that: "In settled legal position, Commission is of the considered no RPO liability shall be fastened on such generators generate electricity through Waste Heat Recovery for purpose and consume it, subject to the condition that from Waste Heat Recovery generation plant is in 14 of 40 of the total RPO required to be complied by the CPP.
-If is lesser than the requirement to the extent of shortfall rule applies.
-So far as distinction tried to be made by between solar and non-solar for the purpose of compliance, in the Commission's view does not merit acceptance.
-Power Plant generating electricity through Waste cannot be fastened with RPO liability under Heat Recovery, Section 86 (1) (e), there is no question of imposition of solar RPO falls in the category of Renewable Energy." also as the same - 53.
-It is rightly pointed out by the counsel for the Appellant that, the judgment of the Hon'ble Apex Court actually covered cogenerators as well has got some substance and it is highly unlikely that the Rajasthan Electricity Regulatory Commission, whose Regulations were under challenge before the Hon'ble Apex Court, would itself grant relief to the co-generators before it relying on the judgment of this Tribunal in Century Rayon case.
-Therefore, we hold that a cogeneration facility irrespective of fuel is to be promoted in terms of section 86(1)(e) of the Electricity Act, 2003; an entity which is to be promoted in terms of section 86 (1) (e) of the Electricity Act, 2003 cannot be fastened with renewable purchase obligation under the same provision; and as long as the co-generation is in excess of the renewable purchase obligation, there can be no additional purchase obligation placed on such entities."
+"52. ...
+The Rajasthan Electricity Regulatory Commission has also considered the judgment of this Tribunal, as stated supra, in cases of Emami Paper Mills Ltd; Vedanta Aluminum Ltd; Hindalco Industries Ltd. and India Glycols Ltd; and held that: "In view of the settled legal position, Commission is of the considered view that no RPO liability shall be fastened on such generators who generate electricity through Waste Heat Recovery for their own purpose and consume it, subject to the condition that generation from Waste Heat Recovery generation plant is in 14 of 40 excess of the total RPO required to be by the CPP.
+If generation is lesser than the complied requirement to the extent of shortfall general rule applies. distinction tried to be made by RREC between So far as solar and non-solar for the purpose of compliance, in the Commission's view does not merit acceptance.
+Once Captive Power Plant generating electricity through Waste Heat Recovery, cannot be fastened with RPO liability under Section 86 (1) (e), there is no question of imposition of solar RPO also as the same falls in the category Renewable Energy." of

-36. Based on the above, the Commission is of the view that any consumer consuming electricity from captive co-generation plant or captive co-generation plant using WHR unit beyond its RPPO target for any specific year as per the Regulation No. 2 of 2018, shall not be required to purchase additional renewable energy / RECs for that year.
-In case any consumer consuming electricity from captive co-generation plant or captive co-generation plant using WHR lesser than its RPPO target, the remaining consumption till the RPPO target shall be met through purchase of renewable energy/RECs to meet the RPPO target.
+53. It is rightly pointed out by the counsel for the Appellant that, the judgment of the Hon'ble Apex Court actually covered co-generators as well has got some substance and it is highly unlikely that the Rajasthan Electricity Regulatory Commission, whose Regulations were under challenge before the Hon'ble Apex Court, would itself grant relief to the co-generators before it relying on the judgment of this Tribunal in Century Rayon case.
+Therefore, we hold that a cogeneration facility irrespective of fuel is to be promoted in terms of section 86(1)(e) of the Electricity Act, 2003; an entity which is to be promoted in terms of section 86(1)(e) of the Electricity Act, 2003 cannot be fastened with renewable purchase obligation under the same provision; and as long as the co-generation is in excess of the renewable purchase obligation, there can be no additional purchase obligation placed on such entities."

-37. In view of the above, the Commission directs TSSLDC to re-compute the RPPO compliance for FY 2018-19 for all obligated entities which consume electricity through captive co-generation plant or captive co-generation plant using WHR and submit the relevant details of such computation 15 of 40 along with the report on the status of compliance of RPPO for FY 2019- 20.
+- 36. Based on the above, the Commission is of the view that any consumer consuming electricity from captive co-generation plant or captive co-generation plant using WHR unit beyond its RPPO target for any specific year as per the Regulation No. 2 of 2018, shall not be required to purchase additional renewable energy / RECs for that year.
+In case - any consumer consuming electricity from captive co-generation plant or captive co-generation plant using WHR lesser than its RPPO target, - the remaining consumption till the RPPO target shall be met through purchase of renewable energy / RECs to meet the RPPO target. - 37.
+In view of the above, the Commission directs TSSLDC to re-compute the RPPO compliance for FY 2018-19 for all obligated entities which consume electricity through captive co-generation plant or captive cogeneration plant using WHR and submit the relevant details of such computation 15 of 40 along with the report on the status of compliance of RPPO for FY 2019-20.
 The Commission will review the compliance of RPPO by these obligated entities for FY 2018-19 at the time of determination of compliance of RPPO for FY 2019-20."